yueguoguo/yueguoguo.github.io/_posts/2021-10-31-data-science-journey.md

 ## What's next

 As I planned to leave Microsoft I started to think about my next stage of career.
-I am very positive about the future of data science and machine learning technology - apparently, the potential of the technology has not yet been fully exploited due to the lack of complete understanding of cerntain problems as well as the inmaturity of the underlying technology that supports the upper-level algorithmic applications. **Maybe data scientist are no longer the "sexiest" job (well this depends on how it is defined :)) - instead of merely conceptualizing and prototyping a method for solving a problem, data science and machine learning requires more hands-on dirty work to be done to help tackle the real problems that corporations care about**.
+I am very positive about the future of data science and machine learning.
+Apparently, the potential of the technology has not yet been fully exploited.
+This might be due to the lack of complete understanding of cerntain problems as well as the inmaturity of the underlying technology that supports the upper-level algorithmic implementations. **Maybe data scientist are no longer the "sexiest" job (well this depends on how it is defined :)) - instead of merely conceptualization and prototype development, data science and machine learning requires more hands-on dirty work to help tackle the real problems that companies care about**.

-Personally, the anticipation of an even larger scale of applications of data science, machine learning, and AI technologies in the industrial problems directs me to consider exploring the following areas.
-These areas are also where I personally think the data science and machine learning technology will experience further development in the next a few years or even decades.
+The anticipation of an even larger scale of applications of data science, machine learning, and AI in the industrial problems directs me to consider exploring the following areas.
+These areas are also where I personally think the data science and machine learning will experience further development in the next a few years or even decades.

 ### Industry-specific applications

-I am a strong believer in applicable data science, machine learning, AI technologies in transforming the contemporary industries.
-Compared to the technology companies like Microsoft, Google, Facebook (now Meta), etc., who have already practiced data science and machine learning technologies for the core business (advertisement, search engine, cloud computing, etc.), traditional corporations in the industry sectors other than software or internet still suffer from building an productive data science and machine learning system that can either boost the revenue or reduce the operational cost.
-Usually the outcome of constructing an enterprise-level data science and machine learning system is a high-cost of both infrastructure and human resources without signifant return-of-investment due to the lack of the expertise and experience.
+I am a strong believer in applicable data science, machine learning, and AI in transforming the contemporary industries.
+Compared to the technology companies like Microsoft, Google, Facebook (now Meta), etc., who have already practiced data science and machine learning in the core business (advertisement, search engine, cloud computing, etc.) for ages, traditional corporations in the industry sectors other than software or internet has just got started and still suffer from building an productive system that can help boost the revenue or reduce the operational cost.
+It's commonly seen in enterprises tha constructing a data science and machine learning system incurs high-cost of both infrastructure and human resources without signifant return-of-investment due to the lack of the expertise and experience.

-It should be acknowledged that there are still many challenges for applying data science and machine learning for resolving industrial problems.
 [Gartner predicts that 85% of the machine learning projects will fail](https://www.gartner.com/en/newsroom/press-releases/2018-02-13-gartner-says-nearly-half-of-cios-are-planning-to-deploy-artificial-intelligence).
-I have experienced failure projects for quite a few times.
+I have experienced failure projects at Microsoft for quite a few times.
 Usually the failures are due to **unclear definition of machine learning and data science problems, incompleteness of data governance system, lack of proper use of MLOps, limited resonance between technology system and business requirement, bad design of human-machine interaction**.
 For industrial applications, it is pivotal to make a strategic plan and form up a team with diversified specialties (i.e., data scientists, machine learning engineers, cloud system architects, etc.) in the first place before going directly to development.
 As an experienced data scientist, I am looking forward to providng in-depth knowledge and expertise about building an effective data science and machine learning system from both a strategic and engineering perspective in the next role.
 Especially, it would be ideal that the domain knowledge in a particular sector is combinationally applied into the technological system that I build.
 While the technological progression is often abrupt and distructive, that of an industry domain may be slow.
 The knowledge that is useful to an industry domain is accumulative and it cannot be easily overthrown.

 ### Productionizable system at scale

-Unlike years ago when a prototype of support vector machine classifier can generate buzz, nowadays, productionization of an entire end-to-end pipeline is required as a standard outcome of machine learning projects.
-I have not sufferred much from transferring my mind-set from algorithm-oriented approach to system-oriented one because of the training in studying computer engineering.
+Unlike years ago when a prototype of support vector machine classifier could generate buzz, nowadays, productionization of an entire end-to-end pipeline is required as a standard outcome of machine learning projects.
+I have not sufferred much from transferring my mind-set from algorithm-oriented approach to production-oriented one thanks to the training in computer engineering.
 At work, I always found it necessary to help customers to build a working system that has well-defined run-time topology and convenient APIs.

 In fact, building a scalable machine learning system for production is not that easy.
 It is truly a combination of arts from different disciplines.
 In the first